spec-framework/documentation/output/book.md

 <a name="layout_percentage"></a>
 It is also possible to specify the percentage of the container, e\.g\. the window, that a widget should occupy\.As a result of this, the widget size will change accordingly when the container is resized\.To do so, the proportional position of the four sides of a widget can be specified, as shown in the example [2\.9](#ex_layout_proportional)\.

-For each edge, the proportion indicates at what percentage of the overall container the edge should be placed\.Zero percent is the container edge, 100 percent is the opposite container edge\.For example, for the top edge, the percentage is counted from the top down\.
+For each edge, the proportion indicates at what percentage of the overall container the edge should be placed\.Zero percent is the container edge, 100 percent is the opposite container edge\.For example, for the top edge, the percentage is counted from the top down: 0 is the top edge, and 1 is the bottom edge\.